Dr Terence Cheng

 Terence has also consulted for and worked on commission research by both governmental and international organisations clients including the World Bank, Victorian Department of Health, and the National Health Workforce Taskforce.

 He has worked extensively with the MABEL Longitudinal Survey of Australian medical doctors, and is a honorary fellow of the Melbourne Institute of Applied Economic and Social Research.
-He is also an affiliate of the Health, Econometrics and Data Group (HEDG) at the University of York.
+He is also a research fellow of the Centre for Research on the Economics of Ageing (CREA) at the Singapore Management University.
+Terence is also an affiliate of the Health, Econometrics and Data Group (HEDG) at the University of York.
 Terence obtained his PhD from the Australian National University.

 Personal website: www.terencechaicheng.wordpress.com